Dogs General Health

 Signs of Canine Parvovirus infection include vomiting, diarrhoea (usually containing blood), severe abdominal pain and depression.
 Canine Parvovirus can remain in the environment for over 12 months.

-KC is mostly caused by Bordetella Bronchiseptica and Parainfluenza virus.
+Canine Cough is mostly caused by Bordetella Bronchiseptica and Parainfluenza virus.
 The vaccination is very effective if done once a year, but if there is high exposure to these organisms every six months is recommended.
 The disease causes a tracheobroncitis with almost constant coughing.
 With treatment the disease can take 7 to 10 days to improve.
-We recommend that you vaccinate your dog against KC just before it goes to kennels.
+We recommend that you vaccinate your dog against Canine Cough just before it goes to kennels.

 The virus is passed by contact with infected dogs and through contact with the urine of infected dogs.
 It can continue to infect dogs for months after apparent recovery from disease.
 This virus can also cause long-term kidney and liver problems in older dogs.